Best online sales right now | CNN Underscored

 - Halloween is on the horizon, and you can already save on a costume for the kids with 20% off select styles at ShopDisney.
 Just be sure to buy before your tots’ preferred character sells out or prices go up.

-- Sierra is marking down over 1,000 styles at the Biggest Savings Sale, so you can can stock up on jackets, vests and more for fall.
+- Sierra is marking down over 1,000 styles at the Biggest Savings Sale, so you can stock up on jackets, vests and more for fall.

 - Head over to Urban Outfitters, where sale styles are $19.99 or less for a limited time.